foreversd/forever/README.md

-    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM -h, --help       You're staring at it
+    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM Any console output generated after calling `forever stop/stopall` will not appear in the logs -h, --help       You're staring at it

   [Long Running Process]